renansz/URochester/CSC453/project_proposal.md

 ### Python AST Visualization Tool ###

-<b>Goal:</b> Make a pytutor alike tool that can show how the AST executes python code.
+<b>Goal:</b> Make a pytutor alike tool that shows step-by-step how Python's interpreter parse the code into AST and executes it.

 Ideas:
   - Use a animated graphic representation for the AST generated from a specif compiled code.